latentflip/node-dedupe-function-calls/README.md

         myObject.double(); //logs 4, returns 4
         myObject.double(); //no log, returns 4

-        //But dedupe can actually take a getter function, so you can do:
+        //But dedupe can actually take a getter function in it's optional arguments, so you can do:
         // (note that both the getter and the function will be called in the context of your object)

         var myObject = {